 Marijuana laws in Georgia state that a drug possession charge involving less than an ounce of marijuana is a misdemeanor.
 Penalties may include:

-If you, or someone you care about, has been charged with a misdemeanor drug possession, it is vital that you consult an attorney who is experienced in marijuana laws in Georgia.
+If you, or someone you care about, has been charged with a misdemeanor marijuana possession, it is vital that you hire an attorney who is experienced in defending marijuana charges in Georgia.

-At the McCranie Law Firm, our ultimate objective is always to have you case dismissed and your arrest restricted on your criminal record.
-We closely examine the validity of the circumstances of your stop, search, pat down, and file motions to suppress when appropriate.
-Paying close attention to details may result in winning your case without going to trial.
+At the George McCranie Law Firm, our ultimate objective is always to have your case dismissed, and your arrest restricted on your criminal record.
+We closely examine the validity of the circumstances of your stop, search, pat down, and file motions to suppress this evidence when appropriate.
+Paying close attention to the specific facts of your case can result in winning your case without going to trial.

 Marijuana Laws in Georgia and DUI Charges